fbpx

 • Less processed than freeze-dried

-• Typically has no artificial preservatives
+• Typically, it has no artificial preservatives

 Freeze-Dried Raw Dog Food: